 [PHOTO COURTESY OF FLYINGTEAPOT.HAAN.COM]

 These icons line the façade of Atwood Memorial Center, the heart of St. Cloud State University’s campus.
-Together, these religious symbols form the “Coexist” banner, where the crescent takes the place of the “C”, the star stands in for “X”, and the cross is a “T”.
-This banner resembles the well-known bumper sticker of the same message, although the smaller version affixed to autos usually includes four other symbols.
+Together these religious symbols form the “Coexist” banner, where the crescent takes the place of the “C”, the star stands in for the “X”, and the cross is the “T”.
+This banner resembles the well-known bumper sticker of the same message, although the smaller version affixed to autos usually includes seven symbols total, not three.

 This banner highlights monotheistic followers of Islam, Judaism, and Christianity to the exclusion of other systems of belief.
 It singles out followers of the three chosen faiths, and places a special emphasis on them to get along with one another—implying that they are not currently coexisting—while excluding people of other faiths.